dbrojas/optlib/README.md

 * 6/21/2017 Davis Edwards, added documentation for Bjerksund-Stensland models
 * 7/21/2017 Davis Edwards, refactored all of the functions to match the parameter order to Haug's "The Complete Guide to Option Pricing Formulas".
 * 08/31/2020 Daniel Rojas, Added functionality to fetch option chains using the TDAmeritrade API.
+* 09/05/2020 Daniel Rojas, Added functionality to fetch historical data using the TDAmeritrade API.

 **TODO List**